 - Return accepted

-- Credit processed (or an update if issuing the credit has been delayed for any reason with a new timeframe outlined)
+- Credit processed (or update if issuing the credit has been delayed for any reason with a new timeframe outlined)

 - Request for feedback on their experience.

 - Be lenient: As you’re processing returns be sure to consider the lifetime value of the customer and make strategic decisions about accepting damaged returns, returns received after your stated window, or generally anything that might be considered a fringe case.
 Rants in social channels, negative feedback on your site, and the defection of otherwise loyal customers can add up quickly.
 Keeping the big picture in mind may justify extending courtesy where it pays dividends.

 - Think like a customer: If your business spans the online and offline marketplaces make sure your customers know they can leverage this to return or exchange products via the most convenient channel.
 This not only provides benefit to the customer, but it may also just help you by allowing you to offer store credit, an exchange, or to possibly sell something else to the customer during this transaction.